 Take Guitar Center’s site for example, all of these sub-category pages for “guitars” are listed (linked) in the main navigation, and therefore all the terms you see here are “read” by search engines on every single page of Guitar center’s site — not just their homepage.
 This site structure also makes it very easy for users to find the exact product they’re looking for and even discover new products.
 This boosts your page’s odds of appearing in relevant search results.

-Category-Based Breadcrumb Navigation
+Implement Category-Based Breadcrumb Navigation

 For larger ecommerce sites, adding all product categories or subcategories to the main navigation may not be feasible.
 In this instance, breadcrumbs can provide an alternative method for leveraging internal linking and product pages to help users navigate deeper sites.

 Guitar Center’s main nav does not display or internally link to any pages below the “electric guitars” category.
 However, there are additional product subcategories within the electric guitars product category.
 To improve usability and discoverability of these additional subcategory pages breadcrumb navigation has been added (highlighted in red below).

 Breadcrumbs are especially useful on product pages, as they can help users discover a full product line, clarify the website structure, and provide a secondary navigation link to bounce a user back multiple site levels without having to press the back button multiple times.